Judy Chicago: Education and early career

-In graduate school Chicago created a series that was abstract, yet easily recognized as male and female sexual organs.
+In graduate school, Chicago created a series that was abstract, yet easily recognized as male and female sexual organs.
 These early works were called Bigamy, and represented the death of her husband.
 One depicted an abstract penis, which was "stopped in flight" before it could unite with a vaginal form.
 Her professors, who were mainly men, were dismayed over these works.
 Despite the use of sexual organs in her work, Chicago refrained from using gender politics or identity as themes.

 In 1965, Chicago displayed artwork at her first solo show, at the Rolf Nelson Gallery in Los Angeles.
 Chicago was one of only four female artists to take part in the show.

-In 1968, Chicago was asked why she did not participate in the "California Women in the Arts" exhibition at the Lytton Center, to which she answered, "I won't show in any group defined as Woman, Jewish, or California.
+In 1968, Chicago was asked why she did not participate in the California Women in the Arts exhibition at the Lytton Center, to which she answered: "I won't show in any group defined as Woman, Jewish, or California.
 Someday, when we all grow up, there will be no labels."
 Chicago began working in ice sculpture, which represented "a metaphor for the preciousness of life," another reference towards her husband's death.

 In 1969, the Pasadena Art Museum exhibited a series of Chicago's spherical acrylic plastic dome sculptures and drawings in an "experimental" gallery.
 Art in America declared that Chicago's work was at the forefront of the conceptual art movement, and the Los Angeles Times described the work as showing no signs of "theoretical New York type art."
 Chicago would describe her early artwork as minimalist and as her trying to be "one of the boys."
 Chicago would also experiment with performance art, using fireworks and pyrotechnics to create "atmospheres," which involved flashes of colored smoke being manipulated outdoors.

 During this time, Chicago also began exploring her own sexuality in her work.
 She created the Pasadena Lifesavers, which was a series of abstract paintings that placed acrylic paint on Plexiglas.
 The works blended colors to create an illusion that the shapes "turn, dissolve, open, close, vibrate, gesture, wiggle," representing her own discovery that "I was multi-orgasmic."
 Chicago credited "Pasadena Lifesavers", as being the major turning point in her work in relation to women's sexuality and representation.

+In an interview with Art & Object magazine, Chicago reflected on her early career: “My first decade and a half of practice in Southern California, it was incredibly difficult and challenging cause the art world was so inhospitable to women.
+Still, within that period I built the building blocks of my career, my formal ability, my color systems, the scale I was interested in working, the level of ambition, the level at which I wanted to try and make a contribution.
+I had a burning desire to make art.
+I had a lot to say.
+And I made making art my reward.”